CBIIT/cellminercdb/www/files/guide.md

 <!-- /TOC -->

 <h2 id="introduction">Introduction</h2>
 CellMinerCDB is an interactive web application that simplifies access and exploration of cancer cell line pharmacogenomic data across different sources (see Metadata section for more details).
 Navigation in the application is done using main menu tabs (see figure below).
-It includes 5 tabs: Univariate Analyses, Regression Models, Metadata, About and Help.
+It includes 5 tabs: Univariate Analyses, Regression Models, Metadata, Search and Help.
 Univariate Analyses is selected by default when entering the site.
 Each option includes a side bar menu (to choose input) and a user interface output to display results.
 Analysis options are available on the top for both the Univariant Analysis and Regression model tabs (see sub-menu on figure).
 The sub-menu first option result is displayed by default (Figure 1).

 #### Figure 1
 ![Screenshot of CellMinerCDB Application](files/Slide01.jpg)
 <h2 id="univariate">Univariate Analyses</h2>
 Molecular and/or drug response patterns across sets of cell lines can be compared to look for possible association.
-The univariate analysis panel includes 4 options: Plot data, Download Data, Search ID and Compare Patterns.
+The univariate analysis panel includes 3 options: Plot data, Download Data and Compare Patterns.
 Almost all options have the same input data in the left side panel.

 <h3 id="plot">Plot Data</h3>
 Any pair of features from different sources across common cell lines can be plotted (as a scatterplot) including the resultant Pearson correlation and p value.
 To generate a scatterplot, enter on the side bar panel: